-Since graduating from Columbia College, de Paola has been keeping busy.
-She’s a graduate student with the Academy of Art University in San Francisco, finishing her MFA in Film.
-She’s working on several feature scripts, including “Liszt,” a bio-pic of composer Franz Liszt, highlighting his time spent as a “rock star”; “A Whisper in the Night,” a Civil War tale involving a southern belle who falls in love with a slave; “The Soul Project,” a futuristic tale of a young widow who wants to bring her husband back from the dead; “Shadows in the Moonlight,” an homage to the original “Dark Shadows” soap opera complete with gothic horror elements and vampires; and “Welcome to Fabulous Las Vegas,” a dark drama about alcohol abuse and domestic violence.
+Since graduating from Columbia College, de Paola has kept busy.
+She’s worked on several feature scripts, including “Liszt,” a bio-pic of composer Franz Liszt, highlighting his time spent as a “rock star”; “A Whisper in the Night,” a Civil War tale involving a southern belle who falls in love with a slave; “The Soul Project,” a futuristic tale of a young widow who wants to bring her husband back from the dead; and “Welcome to Fabulous Las Vegas,” a dark drama about alcohol abuse and domestic violence.

 “I also intend on composing the score for these films, using many experimental music techniques which I learned from the great Ken Paoli at COD,” she said.

-She’s also readying several short films for production, while her documentary “Love the Second Time Around,” about senior citizens finding love again, is almost complete and ready to hit the film festivals.
+She’s also readying several short films for production, while her documentary “Love the Second Time Around,” about senior citizens finding love again, is ready to hit the film festivals.
 Also, her short film “Cut Time” premiered at the Naperville Independent Film Festival.
 It’s a film she wrote, directed and starred in.

 “I still keep in contact with many of the professors there and continue to study with Svetlana Popova, whom I adore to this day,” she said.
 “All of the music staff and faculty have been especially helpful and supportive in every area.
 Special thanks go to Steven Havens, Lee Kesselman and Ken Paoli.”